-Radium-223 was approved in Switzerland in 2014 with the help of the University Hospital of Zurich.
-Ra-223 is an analog of calcium and lodges in active bone metastases.
-Due to the high and precise irradiation of radium-223, all bone metastases in the body are treated with a high local irradiation.
+Radium-223 was approved in Switzerland in 2014 with the help of the University Hospital Zurich.
+Ra-223 is an analog of calcium and is deposited in active bone metastases.
+Due to the high and pinpoint irradiation of radium-223, all bone metastases in the body are treated with a high level of local irradiation.
 Since radium-223 is a so-called alpha emitter, only about 10 cell diameters are treated locally.
-The indication is the treatment of patients with castration-resistant prostate cancer (CRPC) and symptomatic bone metastases without known visceral metastases when chemotherapy is not indicated or in case of progression after docetaxel.
+The indication is the treatment of patients with castration-resistant prostate cancer (CRPC) and symptomatic bone metastases without known visceral metastases if chemotherapy is not indicated or in case of progression after docetaxel.